 - Prepare or procure necessary resources, systems, and tools

-- Provide access to and ensure availability of relevant tools and resources
+- Provide access to and ensure the availability of relevant tools and resources

 Build the teams needed to finish the project